A comprehensive one-stop resource for teaching international/area studies and foreign languages in the pre-collegiate classroom.

 A grant designed for educators K-14 who will attend the August Summer Educator Workshop: “Coming to Terms with the Authoritarian Past in Europe and Russia”.
 This grant is for curriculum development based on information gathered at the workshop, and is only open to participants.

-Washington State Council for the Social Studies – Chelan Conference
+Washington State Council for the Social Studies – Skamania Conference

 Each year the National Resource Centers at the Jackson School of International Studies send presenters to the Chelan conference at Campbell’s Resort hosted by the Washington State Council for the Social Studies and attended by registered teachers.